sbernheim4/JS-Data-Structures/README.md

 # About

 This repo contains implementations of various data structures all written in JS.
 I am using Facebook's Jest testing framework as well to write tests for the different data strutures I implement.
 All tests are in the tests folder.
-Any DS that have multiple components will be in their own folder.
+Any DS that has multiple components will be in their own folder.

 # Data Structures